Turbulence of capillary waves revisited: K-spectrum vs D-spectrum

 The understanding of differences between dynamic and kinetic cascades is of the utmost importance for correct interpretation of the experimental observations.
 Thus, in \cite{A09-1} weak turbulence of capillary waves in Helium has been studied and the formation of a local maximum of the wave-spectrum near a viscous cut-off was observed (under periodic driving force) and correctly attributed to the discrete regime (interactions are non-local).

-On the other hand, "in the inertial range dependence of the peak amplitudes on frequency is described well by a power law function $I_{\o} \sim \o^{-m}$ with the index $m \approx 3.7. $ This is in agreement with the weak turbulence theory which gives the value $m=21/6$" (\cite{A09-1}, p.032001-3).
+On the other hand, the authors conclude that "in the inertial range dependence of the peak amplitudes on frequency is described well by a power law function $I_{\o} \sim \o^{-m}$ with the index $m \approx 3.7. $ This is in agreement with the weak turbulence theory which gives the value $m=21/6$" (\cite{A09-1}, p.032001-3).

 As 21/6=3.5, the observed and predicted indexes differ by about $6\%$.
 It would be worth to check phase coherence in this data in order to understand whether this discrepancy is due to the available accuracy of measurements or while in fact a dynamic cascade is observed and not a kinetic one.

-\textbf{5.
-Conclusions.}

-\textbullet~In the system of weakly nonlinear capillary waves three substantially different turbulent regimes can occur: discrete, kinetic and mesoscopic.

-\emph{Discrete regime} can be observed in the form of frozen turbulence (distinct modes keeping their initial energies, energy flux is absent), or as a resonance clustering (a set of distinct modes dynamically exchanging energies among themselves).
-Irrotational capillary waves with dispersion function $\o \sim k^{3/2}$ demonstrate fluxless modes, "there is virtually no energy absorption associated with high-wavenumbers damping in this case" (\cite{PZ99}, p.107).
-On the contrary, rotational capillary waves have dispersion function $\omega(k)=-\frac{\Omega}{2}+\sqrt{\sigma|k|^3+\frac{\Omega^2}{4}}$ with constant non-zero vorticity $\Omega$, and their discrete regime is governed by resonance clustering, \cite{CK09}.
-The necessary and sufficient condition for discrete regime to occur is small nonlinearity, \textbf{I}.
+As the form of D-cascade and K-cascade can be pretty similar for some parameters of initial excitation, the main characteristic which should checked while estimating the measured data are time scales for the cascade formation as explained in details in \cite{K13-1}.

+\section{Conclusions}